Buttaa/eth2-knowledge-base/howToMulticlient.md

 <ins>**Step 4.**</ins>

 Get 32 Goerli ETH (=Testnet ETH).
-If you cannot get any goerli ETH through the participation page join the [Prysm Discord](https://discord.gg/wJW7Rjk) Follow the steps below to deposit your Goerli ETH.
+If you cannot get any goerli ETH through the participation page, join the [Prysm Discord](https://discord.gg/wJW7Rjk) Follow the steps below to deposit your Goerli ETH.

 <details>
   <summary>Picture to clarify</summary>